History of the United States Senate: Leadership and agenda control

-From 1923 to 1937, Joseph T. Robinson of Arkansas served as Democratic leader of the Senate.
-He supported Calvin Coolidge and Herbert Hoover on measures such as the Muscle Shoals project and the Hoover Tariff, while later pushing through much of Franklin D. Roosevelt’s New Deal legislation.
-His loyalty was so pronounced that humorist Will Rogers quipped, “Congress doesn’t pass legislation any more, they just wave at the bills as they go by.”
+From 1923 to 1937, Joseph T. Robinson of Arkansas served as Democratic leader of the Senate and played a key role in guiding legislation during both Republican administrations and the New Deal.
+He supported Presidents Calvin Coolidge and Herbert Hoover on measures such as the Muscle Shoals project and the Hoover Tariff and later helped advance much of President Franklin D. Roosevelt’s New Deal legislation.
+His influence was widely noted; humorist Will Rogers joked, “Congress doesn't pass legislation any more, they just wave at the bills as they go by.”'